 Self-judgment has played a protagonistic role in my life.
 The resulting force; high expectations for myself and those around me.
 While far from healthy, this flaw comes with an innate hunger for a deeper understanding of the world.
-Only satiable through routine engagements with personal growth.
+Only satiable through habitual engagements with personal growth.

-Habits constitute the foundational structure required in actualising our highest expression of self.
+Habits constitute the foundational structure in actualising our highest expression of self.
 Their integration is a complex task, but mastering the art pays bountifully.
 A single habit can sway the odds of life in your favour.
 An all-powerful mediator, between a life worth living and overwhelming suffering.

 From attempts at personal habit development, I have seen many patterns emerge.
 Through these patterns, I have been able to extrapolate a very simple, yet effective, philosophy for habit development – Extreme gradualism.

 My most recurrent pattern was a glaringly obvious failure to grasp a true perspective of how much longer I have to live.
 My initial approaches reflected a notion that I had one or two years left in my life.
 I would identify all the habits I needed to establish to construct my ‘ideal self’.
 Then develop a rigorous routine incorporating them all.
 This routine was sustainable for a month at best, but time and time again I would relapse in a de-generative fashion.